 Food Assistance & Hot Meals

 For immediate, free, ready-to-eat meals, the following organizations offer walk-in services.
-No ID is typically required for these community meals.
+Policies can change, so call ahead when possible.

 Las Vegas Rescue Mission